lowankim/lowankim/README.md

 - [ ] Bioinformatics 1 for UCSD Coursera certificate.
 <!--- [ ] Angular Framework for front-end development.-->
-- [ ] How to write better documentation.
+- [ ] How to write better documentations.

 ---